raghvendra5688/Drug-Repurposing/README.md

 d) GAT-CNN - `results/gat_cnn_supervised_test_predictions.csv` and `results/gat_cnn_supervised_sars_cov_2_test_predictions.csv`

-To compare performance of methods on test set:
+To compare the performance of the methods on the test set:
 a) Install R, Librarires- ggplot2, ggthemes
 b) Run `R make_error_correlation_plots.R`

-To get ranked list of compounds for SARS-COV-2 viral proteins:
+To get a ranked list of compounds for SARS-COV-2 viral proteins:
 a) Run `sars_cov_2_postprocessing.py`

 Outputs: